 This dog was developed from a breed or breeds from the Basque country in Western Europe.
-It was brought by Basque people to the United States, these people had previously lived only briefly in Australia before moving to America.
-Australian shepherd was developed on ranches in the Western United States during the 19th century.
+Basque people brought it to the United States; these people lived only briefly in Australia before moving to America.
+Australian Shepherd was developed on ranches in the Western United States during the 19th century.

-The Australian Shepherd is not registered in Australia as native breed, although it has been registered other registries since the 1950’s.
+The Australian Shepherd is not registered in Australia as a native breed, although it has been registered with other registries since the 1950s.
 Today, Australian Shepherd Ranked 26th Among the Bridal Registry Achieved by American Canal Club, up from 35th in 2000.

 Origin: United state

-The blue Australian Shepherd dogs first came to Australia from the Great Pyrenees on the Spain side and as it is a small country with Andorra, a little country lying between Spain and France of only 191 square miles, there isn’t much work for the boys to do so they take their little blue dogs and go into Australia to herd sheep.
+The blue Australian Shepherd dogs first came to Australia from the Great Pyrenees on the Spain side.
+As it is a small country with Andorra, a little country lying between Spain and France of only 191 square miles, there isn’t much work for the boys to do, so they take their little blue dogs and go into Australia to herd sheep.

 Different names or Types

 The Australian Shepherd was initially called by many names, Like

 - Pastor Dog